erafkin/erafkin/README.md

 I am an NLP research scientist at JHU/APL.
 I recently completed my M.S in [Computational Linguistics](https://gucl.georgetown.edu/) at Georgetown University.
-I am interested in ML, NLP, low-resource languages, and sociolinguistics.
+I am interested in ML, AI transparency, NLP, low-resource languages, and sociolinguistics.
 I sometimes make web and mobile applications in my free time, so most of these projects are just for fun!
 Check out [my website](http://emmarafkin.com/) for more!
 <br/>

 <!--